tiared/notes.stuartpb.com/content/d42ba86b-1a2c-48ef-847a-eeec24c6d3ba.md

 If Bell hears "the reason it's" or "the wake word is" before "Bell, Ahoy Hoy", Bell will still activate, but will make the Jeopardy buzz-in noise.

 This is the one mode of operation where Bell can time out, and the light strip proceeds to narrow to the center like Jeopardy.

+This can be a prompt for a lot of material about Watson that I don't feel like writing down right now.

 ## Normal operation